qw4n7y/websmsby-gem/README.md

 Paste your credentials in config/initializers/websmsby.rb

-Communicate with webmsm.by API according with http://websms.by/index.php?r=site/doc with calling the Websmsby.api method, which would return json websms.by response.
+Communicate with webmsm.by API according with http://websms.by/index.php?r=site/doc with calling the Websmsby.api method, which would return decoded to object json websms.by response.

     Websmsby.api( request, params )

 ## Usage

-TODO: Write usage instructions here
+    response = Websmsby.api("api/user_balance")
+    puts response["balance"] if response["status"] == "success"

 ## Contributing